3,110

 Needs: Minor to Significant

-Taiwan is a small country with a population of only 23.46 million; however, it is not immune to the orphan crisis.
-Taiwan is not a member of the Hague Convention, which makes the process of adopting from Taiwan unique and, at times, uncertain.
-In fact, a Taiwan adoption process resembles that of a domestic adoption process.
-Birth families are often actively involved in the adoption process, which is uncommon in international adoption.
-However, the involvement of the birth families gives adoptive families a unique opportunity to minister to a birth family who lives oceans away.
+Taiwan is a small country; however, it is not immune to the orphan crisis.
+We are honored to work with a wonderful partner agency in Taiwan, Cathwel Services, who provides excellent care to waiting children.
+Birth families are often actively involved in the matching process, which gives adoptive families a unique opportunity to minister to a birth family who lives oceans away.

 Learn More